 2. Catastrophic Injuries with Inadequate Insurance Coverage

 In cases where there are very significant or catastrophic injuries but not enough insurance coverage, these cases are often resolved quickly.
-After the accident, a demand for the insurance policy limits can lead to a faster resolution.
+After the accident, a demand for insurance policy limits can lead to a faster resolution.

 3. Significant Injuries with Adequate Insurance Coverage